|

 Emma Goldman

-of animals in captivity is absolutely useless.
-Their character, their habits,
+experimental study of animals in captivity is absolutely useless.
+Their

 Emma Goldman, "What is Anarchy?"